Working to end global abuse... one survivor at a time.

 Changing the way we talk about intimate partner violence and trauma.

-Karolyn Johnson, MFT.
+Karolyn Johnson is a Marriage and Family Therapist and one of our domestic violence experts.
 Karolyn received her undergraduate degree from Santa Clara University and her Master’s Degree from Alliant International University.
 She is a licensed Marriage and Family Therapist (MFC81409), certified domestic violence provider, speaker and trainer.

 Karolyn has extensive experience working with individuals, couples and families that have been impacted by intimate partner violence, trauma, and substance misuse, in both residential treatment centers and private practice.
 Karolyn’s therapeutic work is influenced by the belief that safe, secure relationships are essential to our well-being.
 She has used this perspective as the foundation for the work she does as trainer and speaker.
 Karolyn has co-created unique and progressive training programs and workshops offered around the country.
 She takes a collaborative approach to support her clients and participants in developing self-awareness, insight and ultimately creating authentic connections with others.
 Karolyn is passionate about changing the way we talk about issues including and surrounding intimate partner violence and trauma, and the resources available to those in need.